zulip/zulip/README.dev.md

 [vagrant-lxc]: https://github.com/fgrehm/vagrant-lxc
 [vbox-dl]: https://www.virtualbox.org/wiki/Downloads
 [avoiding-sudo]: https://github.com/fgrehm/vagrant-lxc#avoiding-sudo-passwords
-<<<<<<< HEAD

 Universal Vagrant instructions
 -------------------------------
 >>>>>>> cf8a322...
 Bold headings for OS versions Vagrant instructions Once that's done, simply change to your zulip directory and run `vagrant up` in your terminal to install the development server.
-This will take a long time on the first run and also fail to fully execute on Windows (we're working on it).
-Vagrant needs to download the Ubuntu Trusty base image, but later you can run `vagrant destroy` and then `vagrant up` again to rebuild the environment and it will be much faster.
+This will take a long time on the first run - vagrant needs to download the Ubuntu Trusty base image, but later you can run `vagrant destroy` and then `vagrant up` again to rebuild the environment and it will be much faster.

-On Windows,  run `npm install --no-bin-links`, and scroll to the "All Systems" instructions located way far below.
-Start from after `npm install`.
-The problem is symbolic linking is being attempted on Windows and crashes `vagrant up`.

 Once `vagrant up` finshes, you can run the development server as follows: